 Autorouting

 A clever option to automatically calculate the points of passage bypassing a point or obstruction between the starting point and an ending point.
 Warning, this is not routing.
-Simply bypass the dangers within the parameters of the ship provided in the application settings : draft, vertical clearance and beam.
+Simply avoidance of hazards based on the boat settings provided in the app settings : draft, vertical clearance and beam.
 The result should be used with caution :

 iSailor

-Since the version 1.5.2, iSailor supports NMEA data from an AIS receiver or transponder via the TCP / IP protocol.
+Since the version 1.5.2, iSailor supports NMEA data from an AIS receiver or transponder via TCP/IP protocol.
 As with iNavX, just have to connect the device to a wireless multiplexer or AIS provided with a wireless transmission (²) in order to display targets on the chart, location and course of the vessel (COG/SOG) provided by a transponder (Class B only).
 This option is sold 9 € in-app purchase.

-I will test this function the next weekend in Hyeres on Lagoon 38 and I will add a screenshot to this post.
-A new "Tips" setting has been added to explain some pictures tips handling this application.
+I will test this function next weekend in Hyères on the Lagoon 38 and I will add a screenshot to this post.
+A new “Tips” setting has been added to explain in a few images the tips for handling this application.
 This is welcome because user help was really missing.

-The publisher has also added support for NMEA, but through a paid application designer (Tucabo) : Instruments boat sold 6 €.
-This application allows viewing on Imray charts NMEA and AIS targets received by a device connected via WiFi (Multiplexer or other).
+The publisher also added NMEA data support, but through a paid application from the designer (I will dress) : Boat instruments sold 6 €.
+This application allows the display on Imray cards of NMEA data and AIS targets received by a device connected via WiFi (Multiplexer or other).

 BlueChart

 Garmin has made several improvements to its application.
-But it goes especially in the direction of integration with its traditional product lines.
+But this mainly goes in the direction of its integration into its traditional product ranges.

 Premium Weather

-In addition to the display of wind data, fourni than standard, Weather the Premium option displays the latest satellite images of clouds and precipitation radar maps.
-For 3,59 €, I preferred the GRIB data pressure and precipitation, much more useful to wind added.
+In addition to displaying wind data, supplied as standard, the Premium Weather option allows you to display the latest cloud cover and precipitation radar satellite images on maps.
+For 3,59 €, I would have preferred the GRIB pressure and precipitation data, much more useful added to the wind.

 Wireless transfer

 The application can communicate via Bluetooth and WiFi.
-Mainly with the WiFi access point sold by Garmin to exchange waypoints, routes and tracks with its ranges of tracer.
-The last version 1.3 supports the GPSMAP series 8000 and the new Quatix watch designed by brand.
-If you have not heard of Quatix, is that you get a trip in Patagonia !
-If the product keeps its promises, This will undoubtedly be the next addiction of bo-bos sailors who roam our pontoons.
+Essentially with the WiFi access point sold by Garmin to exchange waypoints, roads and tracks with its range of trackers.
+The last version 1.3 supports serial GPSMAP devices 8000 and the brand new Quatix watch designed by the brand.
+If you haven't heard of Quatix yet, you are returning from a trip to Patagonia !
+If the product keeps its promises, it will undoubtedly be the next addiction of the bo-bo sailors who roam our pontoons.
 And for once, ce n’est pas Apple qui l’a faite 😉